7 Facts You Should Know About Student Loan Forgiveness Programs

 If you pay your credit card bills on time, have a decent credit score, and are able to resist signing up for a department store credit card, you probably think you’re in good financial shape.
 And maybe you are.

 But even people who are healthy financially make some common money mistakes, and they add up over time.
-Here are the ones we think you’ll regret the most, and how to avoid them…
+Here are the ones we think you’ll regret the most in 10 years, and how to avoid them.